A plan to find new leadership for Haiti is moving forward, Caribbean officials say

 The violence has somewhat subsided, although a fire was reported Thursday at the National Penitentiary in downtown Port-au-Prince, one of two prisons attacked more than a week ago.
 It wasn’t immediately clear if anyone was injured or killed in the blaze or how it started.

+Dujarric said some of the U.N.’s 267 international staff whose presence in Haiti is not essential are being moved to the neighboring Dominican Republic to work remotely, given “the volatile security situation.”
+He added that other U.N. staff needed to deal with the ongoing humanitarian crisis will be going to Haiti.

+The U.N. political mission announced that an air bridge was being established between Haiti and the Dominican Republic including to bring in some supplies and staff, but Dujarric said it isn’t operational yet.

-Henry, the prime minister, was in Kenya when the attacks began to try and secure a U.N.-backed deployment of a police force from the East African country.
+When the attacks began, Prime Minister Henry was in Kenya to try and secure a U.N.-backed deployment of a police force from the East African country.
 The deployment, however, has been put on hold.
 Meanwhile, Henry remains in Puerto Rico, unable to return home.

-Schools, gas stations and airports remain closed in Haiti's capital and beyond, although public transportation has resumed, and a growing number of Haitians have been seen on previously empty streets.
+Schools, gas stations and airports remain closed in Port-au-Prince and beyond, although public transportation has resumed, and a growing number of Haitians have been seen on previously empty streets.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.